Whiffer/PingServer/README.md

 There are two ways to install, configure and administer the Raspberry Pi's hardware and software:
 - Physically attach a dedicated display, keyboard and mouse to the Raspberry Pi (recommended)
-- Remotely connect to the Raspberry Pi via a network attached computer using SSH and VnC or using SSH alone.
+- Remotely connect to the Raspberry Pi via a network attached computer using SSH and VnC or using SSH alone

 ##### Local Display/Keyboard/Mouse